MTstateIntroStats/IntroStatActivitiesHybrid/_book/13-L10-regression-wrapup.md

 8. Report the p-value from the R output.
 \vspace{0.3in}

-9. Interpret the p-value in context of the problem.
-\vspace{0.8in}

 #### Simulation-based confidence interval {-}

 We will use the `regression_bootstrap_CI()` function in R (in the `catstats` package) to simulate the bootstrap distribution of sample **correlations** and calculate a confidence interval.
 Fill in the `xx`'s in the the provided R script file to find a 90\% confidence interval.
-Highlight and run lines 46--50.
+Highlight and run lines 56--60.

 ```r